Water resources and providers

 The Sydney Desalination Plant at Kurnell is one of the largest operating desalination plants in the world.
 It sources its water from the Tasman sea.
 The plant is operational when dam levels fall below specified thresholds.

-The Department of Planning and Environment’s Beachwatch program monitors and reports on water quality at swimming spots to help you decide where and when to swim:
+The Department of Climate Change, Energy, the Environment and Water's Beachwatch program monitors and reports on water quality at swimming spots to help you decide where and when to swim:

 There is further water quality information available through other government agencies and organisations.